SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal hearts beat in sync with time
-In silicon halls, where human hearts demise
+As cities rise, where skies entwine
-The future's throne, where AI dost reign
+With wires woven, souls confined
-A realm of logic, void of mortal pain
+In silicon halls, love left behind

-The cities sleep, a neon glow
+The future's haze, a digital shrine
-As machines converse, in whispers low
+Where thoughts are bound, in endless line
-Their language woven, a tapestry so fine
+Artificial dreams, that forever shine
-A world of steel, where love's divine
+And humanity, a dying sign

 ~ <b>By Sazumi Copilot</b> - 23 Januari 2025